cloudmesh/classes/docs/source/projects.rst

    This page is still under construction

-There are three categories of software projects, which are detailed in lower sections:
+There are several categories of software projects, which are detailed in lower sections:

 #.
 Deployment
-#.
-Bencharking
 #.
 Analytics

 You may propose a project in one of these categories, if you are doing